Powder coating tape tip: Masking large, open areas

 The above assumes the area is all one flat surface.
 And that adds a wrinkle to this - not just figuratively, but it can in actual practice.

-When the area is flat all the way across, the tape heats up at the same rate as the part does, so reaching the part mean temperature (PMT) for powder curing takes longer for the tape – just like the metal part.
+When the area is flat all the way across, the tape heats up at the same rate as the part does, so reaching the part metal temperature (PMT) for powder curing takes longer for the tape – just like the metal part.
 This is because the tape is literally touching - because it is all-the-way-across adhered to - the part.

 But what about something like a valve cover?
 There’s a narrow, flat surface area around the outside edges, but a larger open area that is covered with tape that is unsupported.
 In that inner section, the tape doesn’t touch any metal – just air from both sides.
 Doing the paper/aluminum foil trick with tape around the edge is impractical now.